Autonomous-Motorsports-Purdue/AMP_ASSv4/README.md

 Make sure [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) is
 installed in your system and you have the proper environment setup.

 Install webots `sudo apt install ros-foxy-webots-ros2`.
-Next time you launch a webots related package, such as `ros2 launch webots_ros2_tesla robot_launch.py`, it will prompt you to install the right version of Webots for your ROS distro.
+Next time you launch a webots related package, such as `ros2 launch amp_simulate robot_launch.py`, it will prompt you to install the right version of Webots for your ROS distro.

 ### Downloading and Setting up the Repo